DanhBitoo/-Group-2-Machine-Learning-Project/UI/README.md

-# Hanoi Weather ML – Daily & Hourly Forecast UI
+Hanoi Weather ML – Daily & Hourly Forecast UI

-Dự án này xây dựng một **ứng dụng dự báo thời tiết cho Hà Nội** sử dụng mô hình machine learning (LightGBM) cho cả:
+This project builds a weather forecasting application for Hanoi using machine learning models (LightGBM) for both:

-- **Daily**: dự báo nhiệt độ trung bình của **5 ngày tiếp theo**
+Daily: forecasting the average temperature for the next 5 days

-- **Hourly**: dự báo nhiệt độ theo giờ ở các horizon **1h, 6h, 12h, 24h**
+Hourly: forecasting hourly temperature at horizons 1h, 6h, 12h, 24h

-Frontend là một **Streamlit app** với giao diện giống app thời tiết: hiển thị nhiệt độ thực tế của ngày được chọn, forecast 5 ngày sau, và khi click vào từng ngày forecast sẽ hiện chi tiết dự báo theo giờ.
+The frontend is a Streamlit app with a weather-app-style interface: it shows the actual temperature for the selected date, the 5-day forecast, and when clicking on each forecasted day, detailed hourly predictions appear.

 ---